twhui/LiteFlowNet/README.md

 For more details about LiteFlowNet, please refer to <a href="http://mmlab.ie.cuhk.edu.hk/projects/LiteFlowNet/"> my project page</a>.

-It comes as a fork of the modified caffe master branch from <a href="https://github.com/lmb-freiburg/flownet2">FlowNet2</a>, new layers, scripts, and trained models.
+It comes as a fork of the modified caffe master branch from <a href="https://github.com/lmb-freiburg/flownet2">FlowNet2</a> with new layers, scripts, and trained models.

 # Prerequisites
 Installation was tested under Ubuntu 14.04.5 and 16.04.2 with CUDA 8.0 and cuDNN 5.1.